Ramyadesineedi/Topic-modeling-and-sentiment-analysis-of-GameStop-tweets/README.md

 # Topic-modeling

 a.
 Scraping tweets:
 I extracted the tweets with hashtags **GME** and **GameStop**.
 As the goal was to analyze the shift in topics, I extracted the data for three separate time periods i.e. Oct'20-Dec'20 (Pre), Jan'21-Mar'21 and Apr'21-Sep'21 (Post).
-As Tweepy Python library can scrape the tweets of only the last 7 days, I used the snscrape package to scrape the older tweets for the stated timelines.
+As Tweepy Python library can scrape the tweets of only the last 7 days, I used the snscraper package to scrape the older tweets for the stated timelines.

 b.
 Data cleaning and exploratory data analysis:
 Data cleaning involved: